-- (a) A Candidate shall be required to pass all sections of the examination provided for in Section 5(d) of the Act in order to qualify for a certificate. - (b) A Candidate may take the required Test Sections individually and in any order.
-Credit for any Test Section(s) passed shall be valid for eighteen months from the actual date the Candidate took that Test Section, without having to attain a minimum score on any failed Test Section(s) and without regard to whether the Candidate has taken other Test Sections. - (1) Candidates must pass all four Test Sections of the Uniform CPA Examination
+- (a) A Candidate may take the required Test Sections individually and in any order.
+Credit for any Test Section(s) passed shall be valid for a period of eighteen (18) months and be calculated from the actual date the Candidate took that Test Section, without having to attain a minimum score on any failed Test Section(s) and without regard to whether the Candidate has taken other Test Sections. - (1) Candidates must pass all Test Sections of the examination within a rolling eighteen (18) month period, which begins on the date that the first Test Section(s) passed is taken. - (2) Candidates cannot retake a failed Test Section(s) in the same testing window.
+A testing window is equal to a calendar quarter (January-March, April-June, July-September, October-December).
+Candidates will be able to test no less than two (2) months out of each testing window. - (3) In the event all Test Sections of the examination are not passed within the rolling eighteen (18) month period, credit for any Test Section(s) passed outside the eighteen (18) month period will expire and that Test Section(s) must be retaken.

-- within a rolling eighteen-month period, which begins on the date that the first Test Section(s) passed is taken. - (2) Candidates cannot retake a failed Test Section(s) in the same examination window.
-An examination window refers to a three-month period in which Candidates have an opportunity to take the CPA examination (comprised of two months in which the examination is available to be taken and one month in which the examination will not be offered while routine maintenance is performed and the item bank is refreshed).
-Thus, Candidates will be able to test two out of the three months within an examination window. - (3) In the event all four Test Sections of the Uniform CPA Examination are not passed within the rolling eighteen-month period, credit for any Test Section(s) passed outside the eighteen-month period will expire and that Test Section(s) must be retaken. - (c) A Candidate shall retain credit for any and all Test Sections of the examination passed as a candidate of another state if such credit would have been given under then applicable requirements in this State. - (d) A Candidate shall be deemed to have passed the Uniform CPA Examination once the Candidate holds at the same time valid credit for passing each of the four Test Sections of the examination.
-For purposes of this section, credit for passing a Test Section of the computer-based examination is valid from the actual date of the Testing Event for that Test Section, regardless of the date the Candidate actually receives notice of the passing grade. - (e) Notwithstanding subsection (d) of this Rule, the Board may in particular cases extend the term of credit validity upon a showing that the credit was lost by reason of circumstances beyond the Candidate's control.
+- (b) A Candidate shall retain credit for any and all Test Sections of the examination passed as a candidate of another state if such credit would have been given under then applicable requirements in this State. - (c) A Candidate shall be deemed to have passed the examination once the Candidate holds at the same time valid credit for passing each of the Test Sections of the examination.
+For purposes of this section, credit for passing a Test Section of the examination is valid from the actual date of the Testing Event for that Test Section, regardless of the date the Candidate actually receives notice of the passing grade. - (d) Notwithstanding subsection (a) of this Rule, the Board may in particular cases extend the term of credit validity upon a showing that the credit was lost by reason of circumstances beyond the Candidate's control.